LinkedMink/descrow-market/docs/DEscrowMarketWhitePaper.md

 Accessing web apps through TOR adds a high latency to each request, thus, are often quite slow.
 They don't have user friendly addresses that are easily discoverable.
 Without scripting capabilities (restricted for security and privacy), we often can't perform techniques to optimize data access and provide a responsive UX.

 With markets being centrally controlled, there may be a power imbalance between parties.
 If a market becomes too popular, they monopolize visibility and access allowing them to dictate the terms for sellers/buyers.
 There's always a possibility of exit scams as ownership can't be transferred through consensus with some market administrators maintaining majority control.

+##### Borrowed Ideas

+TOR markets work because each party has incentives to perform their duty.
+Without law enforcement or a central administrator, a DAO needs to replicate these incentives to enforce compliance.
+Although there may be more innovative ways to structure incentives, a DApp could use many of the same incentives.

 #### BitTorrent / The Pirate Bay